ReidLichi/scrimmageQA/TESTPLAN.md/TESTPLAN.md

 - [ ] Admin can successfully create an account.
 All fields have been entered correctly.

 ### Group Dashboard
-    Ensure that an admin is able to successfully create a group.
+    Ensure that a user is able to successfully create a group.
 Validate:
 - [ ] Able to upload a logo:
   * PNG